Dependency

 )

-APPEND PROPERTY IMPORTED_CONFIGURATIONS "${CMAKE_BUILD_TYPE}"
+APPEND PROPERTY IMPORTED_CONFIGURATIONS "RELEASE"

 )

-dependency(ADD_INCLUDE_DIRECTORIES <lib-target-name> <SET|APPEND> PUBLIC <gen-expr>...)
+dependency(ADD_INCLUDE_DIRECTORIES <lib-target-name> <SET|APPEND> INTERFACE <gen-expr>...)

-Set or append public include directories required by the imported target <lib-target-name> to expose its headers to consumers.
-It populates its INTERFACE_INCLUDE_DIRECTORIES property and its derivatives to allow the target to be imported from the three contexts source-tree, build-tree, and install-tree.
+This command populate the target's INTERFACE_INCLUDE_DIRECTORIES property and its derivatives to allow the target to be imported from the three contexts: source-tree, build-tree, and install-tree.

-The name should represent the base name of the library (without prefix or suffix).
 This command copies the behavior of target_include_directories() in CMake, but introduces a separation between build-time and install-time contexts for imported dependencies.

 This command is intended for targets that have been previously declared using dependency(IMPORT), and is typically used in conjunction with dependency(EXPORT) to complete the definition of an imported target for external reuse.
 It fills in target properties that are used when generating the export script.
 Therefore, there is no benefit in calling it if the target is not intended to be exported.

-The behavior differs from standard CMake in that it stores build and install include paths separately using generator expressions (see how write build specification with generator expressions).
+The behavior differs from standard CMake in that it stores build and install include paths separately using generator expressions (see how to write build specification with generator expressions).

 The command accepts the following mutually exclusive modifiers: